 What are IgE antibodies?

-Antibodies are one of the defense mechanisms of your immune system.
+Antibodies are one of the defence mechanisms of your immune system.
 These are certain proteins.
-The body uses them primarily to switch off pathogens such as viruses and bacteria.
+The body uses them primarily to fight off pathogens such as viruses and bacteria.
 There are different classes of antibodies, each with different tasks.
-The immunoglobulins E (IgE) specialize in the defense against parasites, for example worms.
+The immunoglobulins E (IgE) specialise in defending against parasites – for example, worms.

-When your body's immune cells recognize pathogens or parasites, they pass this information on to plasma cells, a class of white blood cells.
+When your body’s immune cells recognise pathogens or parasites, they pass this information on to plasma cells, a class of white blood cells.
 These then produce specific antibodies.
-"Specific" means that these antibodies are only there to initiate reactions against a specific pathogen.
+‘Specific’ in this context means that these antibodies are only there to initiate reactions against a specific pathogen.

 If you have an allergy, your body has confused a harmless substance with a threatening pathogen in the past.
-Substances that can be used are proteins (proteins) that are found in foods, pollen, animal hair, dust mites and medicines, among other things.
-These possible allergy triggers are called allergens.
+Substances that can be used are proteins that are found in foods, pollen, animal hair, dust mites and medicines, among other things.
+These possible allergies triggers are called allergens.

-Your immune system produced certain IgE antibodies to the allergen after this mix-up.
-If the same substances hit the body again, your immune system will sound the alarm.
-They initiate defense reactions: the messenger substance histamine is released, inflammation occurs and thus the typical symptoms of an allergy.
+The immune systems of allergy sufferers will have produced certain IgE antibodies to the allergen after confusing a harmless substance with a threatening pathogen.
+If the same substances enter the body again, your immune system will sound the alarm.
+They initiate defensive reactions: the messenger substance histamine is released, and inflammation occurs – the typical symptoms of an allergic reaction.

 The IgE antibodies can stay in your body for your whole life.
 In some cases, the allergies disappear.
-In the case of food allergies, sensitization usually begins in childhood.
-As teenagers, many then lose their allergies to cow's milk, eggs, wheat and soy.
-Allergies to nuts, fish and shellfish, in turn, persist in most cases for the rest of life.
+In the case of food allergies, sensitisation usually begins in childhood.
+As child allergy sufferers become teenagers, many then lose their allergies to cow’s milk, eggs, wheat and soy.
+Allergies to nuts, fish and shellfish, in turn, persist in most cases for life.

 What are the symptoms?

-The food allergy is an allergy of the immediate type.
-The symptoms usually appear immediately or only a few minutes after eating.
+Food allergies are allergies of the immediate type.
+Symptoms usually appear immediately or only a few minutes after eating.